kurtosis-tech/kardinal-playground/README.md

    ```
    This command sets up a development version of the frontend alongside the main version.
 It will output a URL, but it's not yet accessible because it's inside the Codespace.

-   - To interact with the dev version, copy the hostname from the previous command (it should look like `dev-[a-zA-Z0-9]+.app.localhost`)
+   - To interact with the dev version, copy the flow-id from the previous command (it should look like `dev-[a-zA-Z0-9]`)
    - Run the following to forward the dev demo application port from within Codespaces to a URL you can access
      ```
-     ./scripts/forward.sh [your-dev-host-value]
+     kardinal gateway [flow-id]
      ```
    - Access the dev frontend from the forwarded port
    - Notice how two items are already in the cart, as the dev database is configured to be seeded with some dev data